wenleiyah/InSAR_SurfaceModeling_Etna_LSC_Spline/README.md

 Data © European Union, 2023 — contains modified Copernicus Sentinel data (2019–2023), processed by the EGMS service.

 - **Methodology:**
-The workflow integrates the geoSplinter package and the Least Squares Collocation (LSC) framework developed by Giovanna Venuti and Mirko Reguzzoni, Politecnico di Milano.
+The workflow integrates the geoSplinter package and the Least Squares Collocation (LSC) framework developed by Giovanna Venuti and Mirko Reguzzoni in Geospatial Data Analysis course, Politecnico di Milano.